cfsworkload/game-on-room/README.md

   `cf ic ip release <public IP>`

-## Get Game-On API Key and User ID
-For a new room to register with the Game-On server, you must first log into game-on.org and sign in using one of several methods to get your game-on user ID and ApiKey.

-1. Go to https://game-on.org/ and click **Play**
-2. Select any authentication method to log in with your username and password for that type.
-3. Click the **Edit Profile** button(the person icon) at the top right.
-4. You should now see the Id and ApiKey at the bottom of the page.
-You may need to refresh the page to generate the ApiKey.

 ## Updating Code with Game-On credentials

 ### Update server.js file
 For the Node.js room, the server.js file contains information about the new room and your user credentials.
 The user credentials must be set manually.
 Other variables may be set automatically if the container was built using the Deploy to Bluemix button.

 - **gameonAPIKey** - Use the ApiKey value from the game-on.org user settings page.
-? **gameonUID** : Use the Id value from the game-on.org user settings page.
+- **gameonUID** : Use the Id value from the game-on.org user settings page.
-? **endpointip** : Use the IP requested or retrieved from earlier steps.
+- **endpointip** : Use the IP requested or retrieved from earlier steps.
-? **port** : The default value is 3000.
+- **port** : The default value is 3000.
 This port must be opened when running the container.

 ### Update for GO language